kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

         alb.ingress.kubernetes.io/listen-ports: '[{"HTTP": 80}, {"HTTPS": 443}, {"HTTP": 8080}, {"HTTPS": 8443}]'
         ```

-- <a name="ssl-redirect">`alb.ingress.kubernetes.io/ssl-redirect`</a> enables SSLRedirect and specifies the SSL port that redirects to.
+- <a name="ssl-redirect">`alb.ingress.kubernetes.io/ssl-redirect`</a> enables SSLRedirect and specifies the SSL port that it redirects to.

     !!!note "Merge Behavior"
         `ssl-redirect` is exclusive across all Ingresses in IngressGroup.